ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ## User model

-Every user in the database should have an email, password and name.
-Moreover, the email should be unique.
+Every user in the database will have an email, password and name.
+Moreover, the email must be unique.
 We need to create a model reflecting this choice.
 This is done in a new file `lib/server/models.ts` as follows.
 With mongoose, we first define a schema and then derive a model from it.

 ```typescript
 // lib/server/models.ts